KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

   - Director: The director of the movie (e.g., "George Lucas").
   - Language: The primary language spoken in the movie (e.g., "English").

 Complementing the movie_data_per_year dataset is the [movie_poster_per_year](https://github.com/KenjiTet/MA2-Kenji-Aymeric-Data-Viz/tree/main/Dataset/movie_poster_per_year) dataset.
 This dataset is organized into directories for each year from 1980 to 2015 and contains JPEG images of movie posters corresponding to the movies listed in the movie_data_per_year dataset.
+The connection between the movie_data_per_year and movie_poster_per_year datasets is established through the IMDb IDs of the movies.
+Each poster image is named after the IMDb ID of the corresponding movie.
+For example, the poster for the movie "Star Wars: Episode I - The Phantom Menace" has the file name "tt0120915.jpg" because its IMDb ID is tt0120915.
 These images can be used to provide a visual representation of each movies.
 By combining both datasets, users can access a rich source of movie-related information that can be employed in a wide range of analyses and projects.

+# Pre-Processing

+The preprocessing of the movie_data_per_year dataset posed several challenges, primarily due to the varying availability of information for each movie.
+Some movies lacked certain fields, such as Metascore or Box_office, particularly for less famous films.
+This inconsistency made it difficult to create a unified and clean DataFrame for further analysis.
+To address this issue, we thoroughly examined the format of each movie entry and assigned NaN values to the missing fields.
+This approach allowed us to maintain a consistent structure while acknowledging the absence of specific data points.

+Another challenge during the preprocessing phase was to link the movie posters from the movie_poster_per_year dataset to the corresponding movies in the movie_data_per_year dataset.
+Matching the posters to the movies based on the poster name was not a straightforward task, as the naming conventions for the poster files might not always align with the movie titles or IMDb IDs.

+To overcome this difficulty, we implemented the following steps:

+  - First, we created a dictionary or mapping to associate the movie poster file names with their respective IMDb IDs.
+This mapping could be generated using either the movie title or other unique identifiers available in the dataset.

+  -Next, we iterated through each movie entry in the movie_data_per_year dataset and used the mapping created in the previous step to identify the corresponding poster file name.

+  -We then added a new column to the DataFrame, which stored the associated poster file names for each movie.
+This new column enabled us to maintain a direct relationship between the movies and their corresponding posters.

+By following these steps, we were able to successfully attribute each movie poster from the movie_poster_per_year dataset to the appropriate movie in the movie_data_per_year dataset.
+This preprocessing enabled us to create a complete and structured DataFrame, which served as a solid foundation for subsequent data analysis and visualization tasks.